 A documented balancing test is mandatory and must be retained internally.

+External enrichment is possible only with GDPR-compliant partners.
 You must require clear documentation, a signed DPA, transparency on data sources, security measures, and defined retention periods.
+Most commercial databases do not meet these standards.

 Before adding any data, ask whether it truly serves a business, marketing, or product purpose.
+If not, do not collect it.

 Quality and accuracy matter more than volume.
 Too much data leads to complexity, legal risk, and loss of trust.

 Every enrichment must be accompanied by clear information on purpose, legal basis, user rights, and data usage.
+Your privacy policy must detail data sources, partners, processing activities, and retention periods.

 Transparency builds compliance, trust, and better data quality.